 Still in shock, Alexandra finds herself powerfully attracted to a much younger man.
 Jean-Luc Malavoine is twenty-three, intense and magnetic.
 He’s also the son of Philippe’s best friend.

-With every increasingly passionate liaison, Alexandra is pulled deeper into a situation that threatens everyone she holds dear.
+With every passionate liaison, Alexandra is pulled deeper into a situation that threatens everyone involved.

 Paris Mon Amour charts the passion and the price of inescapable desire, obsessive love and devastating betrayals.